 28.8 The take-off for the Pole Vault shall be from a box.
-It shall be constructed of suitable material, with rounded or soft upper edges and shall be sunk level with the runway, preferably, with the synthetic surface carried over the upper edges.
+It shall be constructed of suitable material, with rounded or soft upper edges and shall be sunk level with the runway, with or without the synthetic surface carried over the upper edges.
+Any synthetic covering must be within the allowed tolerances for the height of the box.
 It shall be 1.00m in length, measured along the inside of the bottom of the box, 0.60m in width at the front end and tapering to 0.15m in width at the bottom of the stop board.
 The length of the box at runway level and the depth of the stop board are determined by the angle of 105° formed between the base and the stop board.
-(Tolerances on dimensions and angles: ± 0.01 m and $-0^{\circ}/ + 1^{\circ}$)
+(Tolerances on dimensions and angles: \pm 0.01m and - 0°/ + 1°)